chenhong-dkfz/GenomeTornadoPlot/README.md

 6. **SaveAsObject**: if TRUE, returns an rastergrob object. if FALSE the function only saves the plot.
 7. **multi_panel**: if TRUE, a multiple panel plot will be displayed.
 8. **zoomed**: if TRUE, a zoomed-in plot for details will be displayed.
+9. **orient**: if the value is "v", vertical arranged plots will be displayed. if the value is "h", horizontal arranged plots will be displayed.

 Here **cnv.plot** is a list, containing output of plots.